Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 * **Two-tier architecture**: Surf works in a decoupled architecture where the presentation tier is separate from the content services tier.
 * **Production, development, and staging/preview**: Configure Surf to work in a number of deployment scenarios including development, preview, or production environments.
 * **Development tools**: Tools that plug into the SpringSource suite of development tools include Eclipse add-ons for SpringSource Tool Suite, as well as Spring Roo plug-ins to enable scaffolding and script-driven site generation.

+## APIs

+To access and extend out-of-the-box services, the content application server exposes two flavors of API, each designed for a specific type of client.

+The two main categories of API that are available to use when interacting with the Alfresco Repository is the remote and the embedded APIs.

+### Remote APIs

+The main remote Application Programmaing Interface (API) is the [Alfresco ReST API](TODO:../pra/1/topics/pra-welcome.md), which should be the first place you go to when you want to interact with the Alfresco Repository remotely.
+If portability is very important, than have a look at the [CMIS ReST API](TODO:../pra/1/topics/cmis-welcome.md), which is a standard implemented by many ECM vendors.

+### Embedded APIs

+The embedded APIs have traditionally been used a lot to build customizations that run inside the same JVM as the Alfresco Repository.
+There are both a [Public Java API](TODO:java-public-api-list.md) and a [Repository JavaScript API](TODO:API-JS-intro.md).
+Before using the embedded APIs a thorough investigation should be done to rule out the possibility of building the extension with a remote a remote API.
+It is not recommended to build embedded extensions unless it is absoutely necessary.
+They make it difficult during upgrades and can quite easily have unintended side effects on core repository functionality, such as file upload.

+For an overview of all APIs navigate to this [page](TODO:dev-api-intro.md).